Alpha-Directorate/AlphaSSS/README.md

 ## What Is This?
 Alpha Social Club is a social network of like-minded individuals exploring their sexuality in a safe and friendly environment.
 Sex is not porn.
 Sex is beautiful, rewarding and healthy.
 Sex is at the very core of human social interactions.

-## The Vision Outline
+## Ten-Point Vision
 1.	**Sexuality is healthy.**<br>It mediates biological, physiological processes (allostasis).
 It builds social relationships.
 It stimulates brain cognition and slows down aging processes.

 2.	**Sexuality is a private activity.**<br>Scientists tell as that humans are quite unique among members of the animal kingdom, preferring to have sex in private… (Who would've thought?)

 5.	**Pornographic visual media are not permitted.**<br>As the corollary to the above, we do not permit porn.
 Porn is a *public* manifestation of sexuality.
-But *private* sexual encounters online are OK.
+But! *private* sexual meetings online are normative.

 3.	**Security and privacy of personal information.**<br>We are paranoid about this.
 We collect absolutely nothing about users.
 For example, we obliterate IP addresses, and we do not collect email addresses. <a href="http://www.alphasocial.club/where-has-our-privacy-online-gone/" target="_blank">Read more...</a> `(admin / Alpha.Omega)`